 - Suicide Prevention

 - Support for Students

-A recent study by the Utah Division of Multicultural Affairs showed that many minority, low-income and other underserved communities are facing additional challenges because of the pandemic.
-On April 23, 2020 the Utah COVID-19 Community Task Force created the Multicultural Subcommittee to ensure that vulnerable and underserved communities receive important news and information about the current pandemic.
+A recent study by the Utah Division of Multicultural Affairs showed that many communities of color, low-income and other underserved communities are facing additional challenges because of the pandemic.
+On April 23, 2020 the Utah COVID-19 Community Task Force created the Multicultural Advisory Committee of the State of Utah’s COVID-19 Response to ensure that vulnerable and underserved communities receive important news and information about the current pandemic.

-To learn more about the Multicultural Subcommittee’s purpose and goals, including how to contact the subcommittee members, click here.
+To learn more about the Multicultural Advisory Committee’s purpose and goals, including how to contact the committee members, click here.